21 Ways to Prevent Memory Loss

 Booze is a potent neurotoxin that has damaging effects on the brain.
 Researchers have found that chronic binge drinking can damage the hippocampus, a part of the brain that is crucial to memory.

-Recommendation: Experts say women should limit themselves to one drink a day, and men to two.
+The Rx: Experts say women should limit themselves to one drink a day, and men to two.
 After age 65, men should downsize to a solo drink too.
-To live a happier and healthier life—don't miss these essential 70 Things You Should Never Do For Your Health.
+To live a happier and healthier life—don't miss these essential 101 Unhealthiest Habits on the Planet.